DMahjoob/CSCI201FinalProject/README.md

 4/20
 - Uploaded classes for the User2 (the adjusted version of User), Server, Message, and ReceiveMessage.
 Run multiple instances of users in Eclipse, and users can receive messages from each other.

+5/2
+- Uploaded Login & Register Servlets for user validation with the database.